 Stuff I Did

-At Queen’s, the student helpers organised activities for each evening that are optional – when I was there, we went for ice cream at G&D’s followed by a ‘film night’ which consisted of watching Planet Earth II (if you haven’t seen it yet, I thoroughly recommend it!
+At my college, the student helpers organised activities for each evening that are optional – when I was there, we went for ice cream at G&D’s followed by a ‘film night’ which consisted of watching Planet Earth II (if you haven’t seen it yet, I thoroughly recommend it!
 It’s probably too late to watch it on catch-up, but I’m sure you’ll find a way.
 WATCH IT)

 Other nights, they did things like ‘murder mystery’, etc.